News, events, media, seminars and more

-A company’s intellectual property (IP) is one of its most valuable and discernible assets, and includes trade secrets, client data and marketing strategy.
-Often, IP proves critical to providing an organisation the competitive edge within their relevant market.
+A company’s intellectual property (IP) is one of its most valuable and discernible assets and can include trade secrets, client data and marketing strategy.
+Often, IP proves critical to providing an organisation with a competitive edge within its relevant market.

 Data is coming under increasingly close focus within businesses, and as it is more readily available, it becomes more pertinent and accessible for staff to siphon off when they do eventually exit the organisation.

 Corporate data exfiltration occurs for a number of reasons and through various scenarios.
 Commonly, when an employee leaves a business to work for a competitor, or to set up their own rival company, they take proprietary company data to gain a competitive advantage.
 This can also spur the loss of multiple staff who follow the significant departing individual(s) to their new venture, further compounding the risk of such activity.